telefonicaid/fiware-orion/doc/manuals/admin/build_source.md

         make
         sudo make install  # installation puts .h files in /usr/local/include and library in /usr/local/lib sudo ldconfig      # just in case... it doesn't hurt :)

+In the case of the aarch64 architecture, install perl-Digest-MD5 and libxslt using yum, and run `./configure` with `--build=arm-linux` option.

 * Get the code (alternatively you can download it using a zipped version or a different URL pattern, e.g `git clone git@github.com:telefonicaid/fiware-orion.git`):